Although we gladly leave the definition of the overall grid architecture to the grid operators,

 To accommodate the SaaS IT infrastructure we propose this architecture.
 The cellular modem and controlling CPU in the MV/LV distribution station connect to the various SaaS platforms with appropriate industry-standard protocols.
 The local software has access to the active and reactive power levels via a power meter and can send DigitalTF data via the DigitalTF transmitter.

-Our proposed protocol is a fixed 20-bit repeating dataframe.
+As an application example, we show a protocol of a fixed 20-bit continuously repeating dataframe.
 3 bits are reserved for the control of public lighting (7 dim levels and OFF).
 3 bits are reserved for reactive power (cos phi) control over all LV grid generators.
 7 bits are reserved for PV/BES active power control and Demand/Response for household appliances based on price/scarcity.
 7 bits are reserved for the same but then a prediction for that value 24 hours into the future

 3 bits Public Lighting Control.
 This control is uniform for all public lighting within the LV grid that makes use of this service.
 The 8 values correspond to OFF (LED driver standby), 10%, 20%, 30%, 50%, 80%, 100% and EMERGENCY.
 If, in the specific LV grid, one or more lamps need a different schedule we propose to use an IoT solution for those lamps.